Blog

 However, it doesn’t necessarily have to be a major prize.
 It could also be a free class, a nice dinner, furniture, or a gift basket.

-To find and choose partners, reach out to local businesses and pitch them that they’ll receive free marketing by donating a good or service to your raffle.
+To find and choose partners, reach out to local businesses and pitch to them that they’ll receive free marketing by donating a good or service to your raffle.

 The key is to make sure that the raffle prize is relevant to your target market (parents, teachers, or students).
 For example, a wine basket may not be appropriate if you’re doing fundraising for an elementary school.